Rules for Blackjack

 Hit Split Ace (default: on)

-Allow hitting split aces.
+Allow hitting or doubling split aces.
 Decreases house edge.

 Partial Insurance (default: on)